momentumlearn/learner-resources/articles/deploy-django-to-heroku.md

-# Deploying a Django app to Heroku
+# Deploying a Django app (built with our project template) to Heroku

-* Create new app at [https://dashboard.heroku.com/new-app](https://dashboard.heroku.com/new-app)
+- Create new app at [https://dashboard.heroku.com/new-app](https://dashboard.heroku.com/new-app)

-* Make sure you are logged into the Heroku CLI: `heroku login`.
+- Make sure you are logged into the Heroku CLI: `heroku login`.
 If you have not installed the CLI, go to [https://devcenter.heroku.com/articles/heroku-cli](https://devcenter.heroku.com/articles/heroku-cli) to install it.

-* Add heroku remote to your Git repository: `heroku git:remote -a <app-name>`
+- Add the heroku remote to your Git repository: `heroku git:remote -a <app-name>`

-* Install psycopg2 in your Django app: `poetry add psycopg2`
+- Install psycopg2 in your Django app: `poetry add psycopg2`

-    * If you have an error saying PostgreSQL cannot be found, run `brew install postgresql`
+  - If you have an error saying PostgreSQL cannot be found, run `brew install postgresql`

-    * to convert your development environment to use PostgreSQL, see below
+  - to convert your development environment to use PostgreSQL, see below

-    * If you get an error that’s a big wall of text with `lssl` somewhere toward the bottom, run `brew info openssl` and then run the commands that it tells you to.
+  - If you get an error that’s a big wall of text with `lssl` somewhere toward the bottom, run `brew info openssl` and then run the commands that it tells you to.

-* Install django-heroku in your Django app: `poetry add django-heroku`
+- Install django-heroku in your Django app: `poetry add django-heroku`

-* Add django-heroku to your settings.py.
+- Add django-heroku to your settings.py.
 At the bottom of settings.py, add

 ```py
 # Configure Django App for Heroku.